Workers Compensation Is Required By Maine State Law

 Employment Practices Liability Insurance (EPLI) – Some carriers offer EPLI coverage to be endorsed on the workers compensation policy, which provides a very cost-effective way to protect yourself from claims by employees/former employees of discrimination, wrongful termination, harassment, failure to promote, and more.
 Various limits, options, and deductibles are available.

-If you have questions about your workers comp coverage, feel free to stop by one of our eight Maine offices.
-For a free quote, fill out our web form and we’ll get back to you as soon as possible.
+If you have questions about your workers comp coverage, feel free to stop by one of our eight Maine offices, contact us at 877-960-1457, or get a free quote by filling out our web form above.